-An opportunity for qualified juniors and seniors to assist in the laboratory instruction of BIOL 110-129 and other selected courses.
+An opportunity for qualified juniors and seniors to assist in the instruction of BIOL 110-129, BIOL 201, BIOL 202, or BIOL 203 and other selected courses.
 Interested students are selected by the department.
 Grading is on a satisfactory/unsatisfactory basis.